-Since 2000 we have moved 46 families on to permanent accommodation.
-Today, working closely with SCDC, we house almost 90 people in the village.
+Since 2000 we have moved 64 families on to permanent accommodation.
+Today, working closely with SCDC, we currently house around 65 people in the village.

-We have a stock of 22 almshouses in Sawston which are managed for us by King Street Housing Society, based in Cambridge.
-The properties comprise six 1-bedroomed, fourteen 2-bedroomed and two 3-bedroomed houses.
-Each one is available as temporary accommodation, generally for up to three years.
+JHC has a stock of 24 almshouses in Sawston which are managed for us by Hundred Houses Society which is based in Cambridge.
+The properties comprise six 1-bedroomed, sixteen 2-bedroomed and two 3-bedroomed houses; each is available as temporary accommodation, generally for up to three years.

 Sawston residents and those with strong connections to the village are eligible to apply for JHC almshouses even if they are already on the SCDC waiting list.

 JHC does not hold a waiting list so when a property becomes available it is advertised within the village.

 Posters can usually be found in the Post Office, Council Offices, at the various schools in the village, Mary’s Greengrocers, Owl Cafe, Budgen’s notice board, via SCDC and at our offices.
 A notice will also be published on this website and on our Facebook page.

 Then simply ring our office for an application form.

 Applications are always assessed anonymously by a number of our Trustees and those shortlisted are then invited to attend an informal interview with representatives from JHC and King Street Housing Association.

 As mentioned above, our housing is only short-term.
 After a three year period our residents are issued with a notice to quit.
 At this point JHC support workers work closely with them to help find alternative accommodation.

 Whilst in our properties, residents are encouraged to continue to link in with SCDC and to look for other long term housing options such as Housing Associations and private rental.